-Marathon server slam open beta: Everything you need to know
+Marathon Server Slam open beta: Everything you need to know

-Bungie has confirmed there will be an open weekend for Marathon ahead of its release with the studio calling it a server slam.
+Bungie's open weekend for Marathon is now live ahead of its full release with the studio calling it a Server Slam.

 Marathon is a first-person sci-fi extraction shooter from the developers of Halo and Destiny focusing on PvPvE (player versus player versus environment) gameplay.

-The open weekend will allow players across the platforms Marathon is releasing on to try it out for a few days to see what they think to it and give feedback.
+The open weekend allows players across the platforms Marathon is releasing on to try it out for a few days to see what they think to it and give feedback.

 Bungie is hosting an open preview weekend for Marathon / Bungie